Wolverhampton | Sandwell | Dudley | Walsall

 concentration of managers and company directors.

 Survival rates for new businesses are also excellent with 43% still active after five years.
-Walsall has the region’s largest population of under 14s and the attached centre for women, children and young people represents a significant investment in the area’s future.
+Walsall has the region’s largest population of under 14s and the attached centre for women, children and young people represent a significant investment in the area’s future.

 And over the next five years, the £65million Waterfront project will create an abundance of new housing, office